pimbrouwers/Danom/README.md

 ### Fluent Validation Integration

-Danom is integrated with [Fluent Validation](https://fluentvalidation.net/) to provide a seamless way to validate your models and return a `Result` or `ResultOption` with the validation errors.
+[Fluent Validation](https://fluentvalidation.net/) is an excellent library for building validation rules for your models.
+A first-class integration is available via [Danom.Validation](src/Danom.Validation/README.md) to provide a seamless way to validate your models and return a `Result` or `ResultOption` with the validation errors.

 A quick example: